catslashbin/Minesweeper/README.md

 > Group 34: Catslashbin & Tianzeds

-## 编译 & 运行
+## 编译运行

 We have tested the game on Ubuntu 22.04 & macOS 13.0.

-Win version is not tested.
+Win version is not tested, but should act well after some deployments.

 ### Linux